MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

 ### User enrollment end user tasks

 Account driven user enrollment is driven by the MDM enrollment profile.
 Your users must do the following steps.
+For more information and recommendations, go to [Prepare employees for enrollment]([../enrollment/apple-account-driven-user-enrollment.md#step-3-prepare-employees-for-enrollment).

 1. Open the Settings app and go to **General** > **VPN & Device Management**.
 2. Sign in to their work or school account.
 4. Follow the onscreen prompts and allow remote management.
 5. Enter the device passcode to set up remote management.
-6. Microsoft Authenticator is required to access work apps.
-Users should wait a few minutes after enrollment for Authenticator to install on the device.

 <!-- Lanewsad: Commenting out while I get confirmation that this info still applies to account driven experience.
 When enrollment completes, Intune automatically installs a profile signing certificate on the device.
 This certificate is valid for one year.
 At the year end when the certificate is expiring, Intune renews the certificate.
 If renewal fails, then a **Not verified** status appears within the **VPN & Device management** > **Management Profile** settings on the device.
 With this status, end users aren't impacted, and devices continue to check-in with Intune and receive policy updates. -->

-For more information about the user experience, go to [Prepare employees for enrollment]([../enrollment/apple-account-driven-user-enrollment.md#step-3-prepare-employees-for-enrollment).

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]